Clemapfel/jluna/docs/manual.md

 It is recommended that you read this manual in order, an interactive table of contents is provided for easy access.

 This manual assumes that all users are familiar with the basics of Julia.
-If this is not the case, it may be necessary to first work through the excellent [official manual](https://docs.julialang.org/en/v1/) to at least get an overview of Julias syntax and structure.
+If this is not the case, it may be necessary to first work through the excellent [official manual](https://docs.julialang.org/en/v1/) to at least get an overview of Julia's syntax and structure.

 jluna makes extensive use of newer C++20 features and high-level techniques such as [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae) and template meta functions.
 This may provide a barrier of entry to users less familiar with the intricacies of the language.
 To address this, hints in the form of quotation blocks are provided where necessary: